BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Requires that this object is visible from the :scenic:`ego` or the given `Point`/`OrientedPoint`.
 See the :ref:`Visibility System <visibility>` reference for a discussion of the visibility model.

-Also optionally specifies :prop:`position` to be a uniformly random point in the :term:`visible region` of the ego, or of the given Point/OrientedPoint if given.
+Also optionally specifies :prop:`position` to be uniformly random over all points that could result in a visible object (note that the above requirement will ensure the object is in fact visible).
-Note that the position set by this specifier is slightly stricter than simply adding a requirement that the ego :keyword:`can see` the object: the specifier makes the *center* of the object (its :prop:`position`) visible, while the :keyword:`can see` condition will be satisfied even if the center is not visible as long as some other part of the object is visible.

 .. _not visible [from ({Point} | {OrientedPoint})]: